 We will also see the Crooked Bridge – the oldest arch bridge in Mostar.

 In Mostar you will find Hamam – a Turkish bath.
 It is the only Turkish bath still existing in Mostar and one of the few remaining examples in the whole of Herzegovina.
-Visiting this location will have the unique opportunity to take an immersive step “back in time,” engaging in an element of Mostar lifestyle that has been prevalent for centuries.
+By visiting this location you will have the unique opportunity to take an immersive step “back in time,” engaging in an element of Mostar lifestyle that has been prevalent for centuries.

-Mostar tour from Sarajevo will cover Koski Mehmed Pasha Mosque, the second biggest mosque in Mostar, whose original color and wall decorations have been preserved.
-Visitors are allowed to climb the minaret, which offers a panoramic view of the city and The Old Bridge.
+In addition, Mostar tour from Sarajevo will cover Koski Mehmed Pasha Mosque, the second biggest mosque in Mostar.
+Its original color and wall decorations have been preserved until today.
+You can climb the mosque’s minaret, which offers an amazing panoramic view of the city and The Old Bridge.

-Kujundžiluk – Old Bazzar, winds along a small, pretty, cobbled street, dating back to the middle of the 16th century, where characteristic crafts shops and traditional restaurants are found.
-In the past, it was the pulsing heart of the business world in the whole of the region with more than 500 workshops in the Ottoman era.
+Kujundžiluk – Old Bazzar, winds along a small, pretty, cobbled street, dating back to the middle of the 16th century.
+Therefore, you can find characteristic crafts shops and traditional restaurants in this area.

 “When you spend a night in Mostar, it is not the sound that wakes you up in the morning, but- the light.
 I know this from my own experience.
 It was the light that welcomed me when I arrived, it followed me from the morning to the evening, and when I left, that light forever stayed in me as the main characteristic of my memories of Mostar…”

 Ivo Andric, Nobel Prize winner

-Herzegovina tour from Sarajevo – we will ride and walk through fascinating landscapes, interesting villages and cities, historical museums, we will go back to history and learn about Ottoman Empire, WW2, Tito’s Yugoslavia, taste delicious Bosnian food and enjoy the tradition.
-The day you will never forget!
+In conclusion, we will ride and walk through fascinating landscapes, interesting villages and cities, historical museums, we will go back to history and learn about Ottoman Empire, WW2, Tito’s Yugoslavia and taste delicious Bosnian food and enjoy the tradition.
+The day you will certainly never forget!

 |City||Mostar, Konjic, Blagaj, Počitelj, Kravice waterfall|